-Due to demands, here is an account that replicates an itinerary.
+Due to several inquiries I received, here is an account that replicates an itinerary.
 A guide of some sort in your own discovery of Batanes.

 My trip was not planned so there was no initial online booking for airfare.
 I took a look at the existing regular and on-sale rates of PAL (Mla-Basco) and rolled my eyes.
 It was expensive.
-There is no chance I can be able to afford it.
-However, seat sales are available all-year round and thru Travel Expo’s.
+There was no chance I can be able to afford it.
+However, seat sales are available all-year round and through Travel Expo’s.

 The easiest and time saving way to go to Batanes is flying directly from NAIA to Basco, a town in Batanes, via PAL – the only airline that offers daily trips in and out of the island with1 trip per day.

 But there is still a chance I can visit Batanes with half the fare.
 How? via land transfer then a charter to the island.
 This is a time consuming way but road trips are my most happiest times – eating hotdogs, chicharon, siomai, siopao, itlog pugo and anything they sell on the bus or at bus stops.

 Since I had time on my hands but nowhere to go, I packed my bags, several necessities and hit the road.

 I rode the Victory Liner bus bound from Manila to Tuguegarao, Cagayan (search the web for other bus options).
 Fare ranges from Php 600-650/one-way.

 From the bus station, the local airport is just a few kilometers away and tricycles abound the station.
 You’ll be approached and hounded but take it easy, negotiate the fare first.
 The regular fare is Php10 however, special rides ranges from Php30-50.